Oregon State Flag

 October’s Safe Sleep Awareness Month is an opportunity to educate families about sleep practices that can prevent sudden unexpected infant death.
 Sudden unexpected infant death (SUID), which includes sudden infant death syndrome (SIDS), is the leading cause of injury death in infancy.
 According to the Centers for Disease Control (CDC), approximately 3,400 infants die from SUID each year, with numbers in Oregon averaging about 40 per year.

 Many parents from a range of cultural backgrounds sleep with their babies at some point during their child’s infancy.
-However, SUID rates for American Indians, Alaskan Natives and Non-Hispanic Black infants are more than twice those of white infants, pointing to persistent racial and ethnic disparities.
+However, SUID rates for American Indians, Alaska Natives and Non-Hispanic Black infants are more than twice those of white infants, pointing to persistent racial and ethnic disparities.
 To address these disparities, all Oregon Department of Human Services (ODHS) Child Welfare caseworkers receive training on how to engage families in discussion about safe infant sleep in a culturally responsive manner.
 When appropriate, caseworkers are encouraged to connect families to culturally responsive organizations and Tribes across the state such as the Healthy Birth Initiatives, Well Mama, the Confederated Tribes of Grand Ronde and others to help parents make informed decisions and reduce risk.

 “Safe sleep is a priority at ODHS Child Welfare, because education and awareness can save lives,” Child Welfare Director Aprille Flint-Gerner said.
 “When we work with culturally responsive community partners and build trust with families, we can be more effective in improving infant safety.”